TSYS-Merchant/syslog4net/README.md

 ![we've created an alert on the number of invalid login attempts in the last 30 minutes](.README/Splunk_HostsInvalidLoginAttemptsOver30Past30Min.JPG)

+#Supported platforms

+Syslog4net has been tested on versions 4.0 and 4.5 of Microsoft's CLR, as well as Mono 3.2 on CentOS 6.4.

 #Downloading / Installation

 Currently, syslog4net is only available as a source download.
 If you’d like to provide a Nuget package, that'd be very welcome.